-Last updated 29/03/2021
+Last updated 01/02/2024

-While we love showcasing the world’s best chocolates made from the bean to the bar, we are also committed to supporting our local, bean-to-bar Australian chocolate makers.
+While we love showcasing amazing chocolates made globally from the bean to the bar, our core mission is to support and promote our local, bean-to-bar Australian chocolate makers.
 We are delighted to be part of the vibrant, friendly and exciting craft chocolate scene in Australia.
 The 12 has now grown to 34 – It does make it hard for us to include everyone in our monthly subscription boxes but we are working on ways to better support these fabulous businesses.

 So no matter where you are in Australia, chances are there is a bean-to-bar chocolate producer nearby who would love your support!
-Visit their websites, pop in to their shops and cafes, or say hi on social media – they are all really interesting people and we’re sure they’d love to hear from you.
+Visit their websites, pop into their shops and cafes, or say hi on social media – they are all really interesting people and we’re sure they’d love to hear from you.

 It’s wonderful that more keep popping up every day.
 If you know of an Australian bean-to-bar producer that isn’t in the list please get in touch and we’ll add them!

 Chocolate makers that you can visit